BlueMona/peerio-client-mobile/README.md

 `gulp run-android`
 `gulp run-ios`

-If building fails, or when switching branches, run `.reinstall_platforms_and_plugins.sh`.
+If building fails, or when switching branches, run `./reinstall_platforms_and_plugins.sh`.

 ## To build